riedyw/PoshFunctions/Docs/Markdown/Test-PasswordComplexity.md

 Test-PasswordComplexity -Password 'Password1'
 ```

-Would return $false as there is no special character
+Would return $true as there are 3 classes of characters (excluding special characters)